webosose/website/content/en/samples/posts/2023-12-19-face-recognize-kiosk-using-webos.md

 ## **NodeJS Server for Basic Setup Kiosk-API Guide**
+This guide provides step-by-step instructions for setting up and running the kiosk server and database as part of the signage solution project.
+Follow these steps to ensure the server is configured and operational.

+## Prerequisites

+Before getting started, make sure you have the following software installed on your system:

+- **Node.js:** Make sure you have Node.js installed.
+You can download it [here](https://nodejs.org/).

+- **MySQL 8.0:** Ensure that MySQL version 8.0 is installed on your machine.
+You can find the installation instructions [here](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/).

 ### Step 1: Navigate to the NODEJS Directory
+First, navigate to the nodejs directory in the project root.
+Use the following command:
 ```plaintext
 $ cd signage_solution/nodejs
 ```